+Source: CARTA

+PUBLIC TRANSPORTATION

-The Island is not directly served by the Charleston Area Regional Transportation Authority (CARTA) through regular route service, but residents have access to the “flex-route” call-ahead bus service, Tel-A-Ride.
-Tel-A-Ride was set up to meet the Americans with Disabilities Act (ADA) mandated service levels.
-There are no restrictions on trip purposes and riders must have a specific impairment which restricts their mobility.
+The Island is not directly served by the Charleston Area Regional Transportation Authority (CARTA) through regular route service.
+However, the Town is working with CARTA to explore opportunities for returning mass transit services to the Island.
+The Town has recently finished exterior restorations on two historic pump houses that are located in the Jasper Boulevard right of way.
+Another opportunity the Town may explore would be the establishment of a ferry service between the Island and Downtown Charleston.

-Mobility Management

-The BCDCOG implemented a regional mobility management program to address the transportation needs of the community.
-Mobility Management is a strategic approach to designing and delivering transportation services that starts and ends with the customer.
-It begins with a community vision in which the entire transportation network - public transit, private operators, bicycling and walking - works together with customers, planners, and stakeholders to deliver the transportation options that best meet the community's needs.

-As part of the regional mobility management program, the BCDCOG also launched the Lowcountry Go commuter services program with South Carolina Department of Transportation (SCDOT), the Federal Highway Administration (FHWA) and employers and stakeholders in the Tri-County region.
-The program focuses on reducing traffic congestion and improving quality of life for the region by connecting people with mobility management solutions like carpools, vanpools, public transit, walking, biking, emergency ride home and many other programs that encourage behavior changes among commuters.
-In order to further this initiative, Lowcountry Go created a web application, Ride Low Go, which provides an interactive dashboard for commuters to identify an improved commute.
-More information can be found at the program’s website: http://www.lowcountrygo.com/

-Average Daily Traffic Volumes
+AVERAGE DAILY TRAFFIC VOLUMES

 As a coastal community, Sullivan’s Island experiences higher traffic volumes in the summer months than any time of the year.
 Seasonal traffic volume data are no longer maintained, so Average Annual Daily Traffic (AADT),

 collected by SCDOT year-round, has been utilized.
 Sullivan’s Island has four traffic counters which are depicted on the map and Figure 7.1.

-Figure 7.1 shows that AADT is fairly constant between 2007 and 2016 on the Island.
+Figure 7.1 shows that AADT had remained fairly constant in the years prior to the Pandemic, but the Pandemic brought about a sharp drop between the 2019 and 2020 traffic counts on the Island.
+However, the traffic on the Island has since rebounded, and the counts show that traffic has increased relatively significantly from the pre-Pandemic levels: the 2022 AADT for the 4 counter locations on Sullivan’s Island is 8.8% higher than it was in 2019, representing an increase of 3000 cars per day traversing the Island.
+The greatest increase has occurred on Middle Street just to the west of the Commercial District, where the count has gone up 25% between 2019 and 2022.
 This does not take into account seasonal traffic congestion where peaks may vary vastly from off season times.
 Although it should be noted that seasonal traffic patterns are included in the annual numbers.
 Table 7.1 shows the numbers that were used to derive Figure 7.1.

-Sullivan’s Island Resident’s Transportation Patterns